Frequently Asked Questions (FAQs)

 Is the funding federal?

 Yes, the Bridge Navigator Program is federally funded.

 The MAT Clinical Champion is the individual leading the implementation of MAT at the hospital and should be a MD/DO, PA, or NP.
 (Added May 9th, 2022)

 Is the funding only to be used for the navigator’s salary?

-No, the funds can be used for a variety of purposes to support the activities listed in the milestones and deliverables.
+No, the funds can be used for a variety of purposes to support the activities listed in the deliverables.
 Each hospital will provide a budget as part of the application detailing the planned use of funds.

 What are allowable costs beyond salary and fringe?

 Each hospital will provide a budget for $120,000.
-See Attachment 1: Application Guidance for more information.
+See Attachment 1: Application Preview for more information.
 In the “Other Expenses” section, applicants can budget for items such as outreach materials, patient transportation vouchers, and other expenses needed to run a well-supported program.

 Is funding the same for all hospitals?

-Yes, subcontractors will receive $120,000 in total per hospital, divided into three payments that are contingent on meeting milestones and deliverables and submitting an invoice to CA Bridge.
+Yes, subcontractors will receive $120,000 in total per hospital, divided into three payments that are contingent on meeting deliverables and submitting an invoice to CA Bridge.
 See Bridge Navigator Program Request for Applications (RFA).